 "This is a ""quoted"" field."

 This is a "quoted" field.

 The Character set menu allows you to specify which character set will be used in your data snapshot files, until you change it again.
-You can choose among Macintosh, Windows, or Unicode.
+You can choose either Macintosh or Windows.